Severe Combined Immunodeficiency

 Causes

-More than 50% of cases are caused by a mutations in the common gamma chain on the X chromosome that codes for interleukin receptors on T and B cells.
+Over 50% of cases are caused by a mutation in a gene on the X chromosome that encodes the common gamma chain, a shared subunit of interleukin receptors, resulting in absent T-cells and natural killer cells, and non-functional B-cells.
 This has X-linked recessive inheritance.

-There are many other gene mutations that can lead to SCID including:
+Other gene mutations that can lead to SCID include:

 • Mutations leading to adenosine deaminase deficiency